 Big Data Lab’s research mission is to identify, engineer and evaluate innovative technologies that address current and future data-intensive challenges.

 Our data-intensive research agenda is pursued by engineering technologies that extend the state-of-the-art and importantly address real problems in the Big Data space.
 We follow agile development practices and conduct weekly stand-up meetings to report progress, plan ahead and foster collaboration.
 Much of our work follows a multi-disciplinary approach; we work on problems at the intersection of Science, Engineering, Finance, and Computer Science.
-Big Data Lab is currently funded through generous grants from the EPSRC, Royal Society of Edinburgh, SICSA and Amazon Web Services.
+Big Data Lab is currently funded through generous grants from the EPSRC, European Research Council (ERC), Royal Society, Google, Royal Society of Edinburgh, SICSA, Impact Acceleration Account (IAA), and Amazon Web Services.
+Our research was recently featured in the MIT Technology Review and The Guardian.